venenux/alpine-wiki/documents/alpine-newbie-qemu-virtualization.md

 #### Creation of disk images

-* RAW format: `qemu-img create -f raw -o preallocation=full storagedisk0.raw 10G`
+* RAW format: `qemu-img create -f raw storagedisk0.raw 10G`
-* Qcow2 format: `qemu-img create -f qcow2 -o cluster_size=512k storagedisk1.img 10G`
+* Qcow2 format: `qemu-img create -f qcow2 storagedisk1.img 10G`

 The RAW image file format is best for fast implementation, for best performance using a qcow2 image file, increase the cluster size when creating the qcow2 file,